Apply for a full variation to a premises licence

 - The protection of children from harm

 See our Premises operating conditions for more information about the objectives and how you can promote them.

 You can email your application and plan(s) to email@example.com.
 If you submit your application via email the payment can be made over the phone.
 You will receive a call take the payment when the application is accepted.

 If your variation involves a change to the layout of the premises, you will need to submit a new plan with your application.

 A document which explains what needs to be shown on the plan can be found here.

 What happens after I submit my application?

 We will review your application and will contact you we need any extra information.
-Unless you are a company, applicants will also need to provide copies of their Right to Work in the UK documents.

 If no more information is needed from you, then a copy of the application will be sent to the relevant authorities for consultation.